Garmin Player here

 The rollers and the twists and turns of riding through Rancho Santa Fe (RSF) are a huge adrenaline rush especially in a pack.
 But the road surface is terrible.
 For an area so exclusive and with so much wealth residing within, I can’t understand why the roads are in such a bad state.
 Don’t the rich pay their taxes?
 I digress, Mr Pista Palace has timed his attack perfectly.
 His continued strength through RSF has confirmed his initial “I’m the strongest rider here today!” statement when he attacked.
 He stayed away until the sprint at San Dieguito Rd.

 And that’s it.
 I got my ass handed to me by the big boys.
-But you know it’s good for me and the intensity was what I needed.
+But you know it’s good for me.
+I don’t fancy the taste of humble pie and some days you get a modest slice and some days the whole pie is shoved down your throat but hey that’s cycling – there is always somebody faster.